Email Footer: Do Not Forget about the Last Impression

 Are you looking for first class email marketing solution?

-Try MailBluster, a powerful, simple and cost-efficient bulk email marketing software offering 62K emails at $0/month.
+Try MailBluster, a powerful, simple, and affordable bulk email marketing software offering unlimited emails starting at $0.60/month.

 Try it free